mariosggg/Project_Amea/README.md

 An online platform making our city of Heraklion Crete more accessible for people with Disability.In Thins platform people with Disabilities have easy access in different places in Heraklion Crete.This places includes:

  •	Hotels

- •	Hashing privacy models (md5, crc32, sha512, xxhash64)

- •	Encryption privacy models (Des, X-Des, Aes-512, blowfish)

-Multiple data analysis visualization paradigms and statistics

- • 	Pie charts, Bar charts, Area charts, Histograms and Scatter plots
+ •	Restaurants

+ •	Beaches

+ • Museums